abstractfactory/openmetadata/README.md

 #### Full disclosure

-You may at any point in time browse to data at any hierarchical level using your native file-browser; read data, write, modify, delete or debug malicious data with tools you know.
+You may at any point in time browse to data at any hierarchical level using your native file-browser; read, write, modify, delete or debug malicious data with tools you know.

 #### Partial I/O

 Quickly read and write within large sets of data without reading everything into memory nor affecting existing data; facilitating distributed collaborative editing.
+See [RFC13][] for more information.

 #### No limits on size nor complexity